Jarrod Croker: 2020

 Croker played 22 games for Canberra in the 2020 NRL season as the club finished 5th on the table and qualified for the finals.
 Croker played in all three finals matches including the preliminary final loss to Melbourne.

 2021

 Croker was limited to only 12 appearances for Canberra in the 2021 NRL season due to injury and poor form.
 Despite this, he still managed to be the club's top point scorer for the year.
 Canberra would finish the campaign in 10th place on the table and miss out on the finals.

 2022

 After being left out of the Canberra side for the opening eight rounds, Croker made his return in round 9 of the 2022 NRL season against Canterbury.
 Croker was taken from the field towards the end of the match with a shoulder injury during the clubs 14-4 victory.

 On 9 June, Croker was ruled out for the rest of the 2022 NRL season after aggravating his shoulder injury in a freak accident at home.

+2023

+In round 6 of the 2023 NRL season, Croker made his return to the Canberra side in their 20-14 upset victory over Brisbane.

+In round 15, Croker made his 300th first grade appearance in Canberra's 36-14 loss against the New Zealand Warriors.

+On 13 August, Croker announced he would retire at the end of the season.
+Croker's last game was Canberra's 18-29 loss to the Brisbane Broncos in round 26, in which he played just three minutes.

+Post playing

+Prior to the kick off of the 2024 NRL season, the Raiders announced that Croker would stay at the club as a goal-kicking coach across all of the clubs junior and senior teams.

+On 15 September 2025, Croker was inducted as a life member of the Raiders.